 - Make bacon, lettuce, tomato and avocado sandwiches on sourdough

-- Grab a spoon and eat them right out of the skin
+- Grab a spoon and eat them right out of the skin (with lemon pepper)

-- Put them in salads
+- Put avocados in salads

 - I like to serve omelettes with avocado and tomato slices on the side

 - Mash them up and put them on a turkey sandwich – or use them as a spread for wraps